rerupp/rust_playground/weather/termui/README.md

 but the infrastructure is mostly there.

 - The `bootstrap` module provides the hardcoded styling defaults.
-- The `persistence` module provides the persisten data objects (PDO) that can be used to serialize and deserialize the style catalogs.
+- The `persistence` module provides the persistent data objects (PDO) that can be used to serialize and deserialize the style catalogs.
 - The `store` module provides the runtime accessible style catalogs.
 The runtime is currently a singleton built on top of `OnceLock`.